 Raise one arm, bend it at the elbow and bring the hand behind your head.
 Then, with your other arm, grab the elbow and pull the arm inward and to the rear until you feel a strong stretch in your tricep and shoulder.

-This is great for stretching your posterior and lateral deltoid heads (the rear and side heads of the three-headed deltoid muscle).
+This is great for stretching your anterior and lateral deltoid heads (the front and side heads of the three-headed deltoid muscle).

 A variation of this stretch is the overhead towel stretch: